neofinancial/config-dug/packages/plugin-file/README.md

 ## Adding targeted flags to the Config Dug schema

 > [!IMPORTANT]
-> The File plugin exports a custom type `targetedFileFlagSchema` That can be used to define targeted flags within the schema.
-This is a custom zod definition that matches function definition returned by this plugin and should be used for all targeted flags.
+> The File plugin exports a custom type `targetedFileFlagSchema` that can be used to define targeted flags within the schema.
+This is a custom zod definition that matches the function definition returned by this plugin and should be used for all targeted flags.

 ```ts
 const schema = {